jdmr/blog/content/posts/html-todo-tutorial-part1.md

 </body>
 ```

-Now we should be seeing something like:
+Now we should be seeing something like (please ignore that my url has an extra /todos in the URL, that's because of my setup):
 ![image alt text](/todos.jpg)

 It looks better but it doesn't do anything, so on part 2 we'll work on that with Javascript.